SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 # Build and distribute Private Nightlies

-During the development, non-public builds can be done for internal testers and validate the implementation.
+During the development, non-public builds can be done for internal testers so that they can validate the implementation.

-- TestFlight release notes for nightlies are from commit messages.
-No custom commit needed.
-- Build can be done from any branches.
 1. On PlayCity CI select the project:
    - **[Play SRG iOS Nightlies 🌱🌙](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_NightliesIOS)**: `fastlane ios iOSnightlies`
    - **[Play SRG tvOS Nightlies 🌱🌙](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_NightliesTvOS)**: `fastlane ios tvOSnightlies`
 2. Select the branch.
 3. Run the project.
 Private Nighties builds have:
-   - the current version on the repository.
+   - the current version (`X.Y.Z`) on the repository.
-   - a build number incremented from the last one found on AppStore Connect.
+   - a build number (`N`) incremented from the last one found on App Store Connect.
 Build number is not versioned on git.
    - a displayed name containing:
        - "🌙" if built from the `main` branch.
        - "🌱" if built from another branch.
        - the branch name if it's not the `main` branch.
-     - then an upload to AppStore Connect and are distributed to the SRG Testers TestFlight group.
+     - then an upload to App Store Connect and are distributed to the SRG Testers TestFlight group.
-     - release notes from commit messages.
+     - TestFlight release notes from commit messages.
 No additional commits needed.

+ℹ️ If running the project on a same commit and branch, new builds are done and distributed.

 # Submit to review a feature or a bug fix